On the essays shelf:

 But if you’re a book person to that degree, you’ll get it, you’ll relate, you’ll find it funny, you’ll have your own ridiculous stories about the crazy things you’ve done in order to have enough books around you at all times.
 And they have to be the RIGHT books.
 Although I’m with Oscar Wilde, suffering in jail without his books: I would beg the warden, too, to allow me to have books, any books, anything to read, even religious tracts, in such an environment.
 A life without books?
 Unthinkable.
 Heaven won’t be Heaven if I can’t read up there.
 Sorry.

 In this essay, which is short, but sweet, and ends with a beautiful final image – Anne Fadiman takes on what she calls “You Are There reading” – reading a book about a place while in that very place.
-You know, sitting on the banks of Walden Pond, reading Thoreau.
+You know, sitting on the banks of Walden Pond, reading Thoreau’s Walden.
 Wandering through Dublin, holding your copy of Ulysses up in front of you.
-Or … traveling to the Antarctic, with a copy of Endurance in your bag.
-Robert Kaplan went to the Balkans, holding up Rebecca West’s copy of Black West and Grey Falcon, and followed in her footsteps (Kaplan’s book from that experience is Balkan Ghosts).
+Or … traveling to the Antarctic, with a copy of Endurance: Shackleton’s Incredible Voyage in your bag.
+Robert Kaplan went to the Balkans, holding up Rebecca West’s copy of Black Lamb and Grey Falcon, and followed in her footsteps (Kaplan’s book from that experience is Balkan Ghosts: A Journey Through History).
 Or reading Civil War history while standing on the field at Gettysburg, trying to picture what had happened there, looking down into the book and then looking back up at the landscape.
 Trying to put yourself “There”.

 I grew up in a little New England town where George Washington actually slept.
 My first job was in the local library, which looks like something out of Edgar Allan Poe, and next to the library is a little stone building where the library’s records are kept, but back in the day, Washington would meet with local leaders of the Revolution in that very building, on his way here, there, and everywhere.
 So when I had to go into that little stone building to get something (and I was high school age), not once did I walk the 20 feet from one building to the next without also imagining guys in heavy wool coats and tricorn hats and white wigs, with shuffling stamping horses’, breath showing in the frosty air, right in that very spot.
 It would give me goosebumps.
 I had relatives in Quincy, Mass, and every year we would go there for Thanksgiving, driving by the Adams farm.
 (I know I’ve mentioned that “John and Abigail” were mentioned so often when I was a kid, and so casually, with no last names, that originally I thought they were relatives.)
 Every place has history, I suppose.
 I was fortunate to have parents who knew of such history and told us stories, but Rhode Island is steeped in history.
 My inclination, even as a teenager, was to try to imagine myself “there”, into the history books I had read, and the stories I knew about … because right there in front of me was “There”.